joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-11-gymnastics-scoring.md

 The lower triangle has base $(d_1 - d_2)$ and height $d_2$ while the upper triangle has base $(10 - d_1 + d_2 - 10\frac{d_2}{d_1})$ and height $(10-d_1).$

+The cases for $d_2 > d_1$ are symmetric, so we can just double the area found here and integrate over all $10 > d_1 > d_2$ to find the probability that the multiplicative scoring makes a difference.

 <br>